AlexandrePoisson/Dooble-Detector/README.md

 # Installation

-This repository contains everything required but a missing file:
+This repository contains all required file but a missing file:

     DoobleHacker/Pods/TensorFlowLiteC/Frameworks/TensorFlowLiteC.framework/TensorFlowLiteC

-This file shall be retrievied, likely using the same pod line than in the original TensorFlow tutorial.

 This file was removed it because it was too big for GitHub.
+This file shall be retrievied, likely using the same pod line command than in the original TensorFlow tutorial.

     git rm --cached DoobleHacker/Pods/TensorFlowLiteC/Frameworks/TensorFlowLiteC.framework/TensorFlowLiteC
 	git commit --amend -CHEAD